Canadia Bank is the largest bank in Cambodia, with over $6.5B in assets, $388M in Gross Revenue and 60 branches, 161 ATMs, and over 3,000 employees.

 This has a significant negative impact on the bank because it increases the amount of support required for customers who cannot self-serve themselves on information that they require, while the recruitment section does not inspire new applicants to apply for a particular position.

 Our approach was one of speed.
-We knew that getting a new website out would create significant improvements across multiple departments, and this is why we created a small co-working group that included the CTO and one Senior VP, that meant that decisions could be made on the spot during each project meeting instead of the typical up-and-down decision making style that many large corporations have.
+We knew that getting a new website out would create significant improvements across multiple departments, and this is why we created a small co-working group that included the CTO and one Senior VP, that meant that decisions could be made on the spot during each project meeting instead of the typical up-and-down decision-making style that many large corporations have.

 This allowed Canadia Bank to act on this project as if they were a startup instead of one of the largest enterprises in the country.
-This meant that we were able to take the typical timelines of a project of this size, which is normally 6 to 12 months, and complete and have it live within 8 weeks – without sacrificing on the quality of the work.
+This meant that we were able to take the typical timelines of a project of this size, which is normally 6 to 12 months, and complete and have it live within 8 weeks – without sacrificing the quality of the work.

 Our first step, like most projects, was to listen.
 We understood the key objectives, the current pain points, and the aspirations for the future.
-We reviewed in depth reference websites like the HSBC Group website as well as all the local and regional competitor websites.
+We reviewed in-depth reference websites like the HSBC Group website as well as all the local and regional competitor websites.

 For this project, nothing short of having the best banking website in the country was acceptable.

-At Mäd, we believe that you should never start with technology first and then decide what you can do with it, but rather start with key goals, requirements, and customer experience and then work backwards to define which technology will help you achieve that.
+At Mäd, we believe that you should never start with technology first and then decide what you can do with it, but rather start with key goals, requirements, and customer experience and then work backward to define which technology will help you achieve that.